Endometriosis Treatment in Miami, FL

 What is Endometriosis?

 Endometriosis is a condition that occurs in women when the inner uterus lining starts to grow outside of the uterus, often behind the uterus, on the bowels, or on the bladder.
-Endometriosis is most commonly diagnosed among women in their 30s and 40s, but the onset of the condition typically starts during reproductive years.
+Endometriosis is most commonly diagnosed among women in their 30s and 40s, but the onset of the condition typically starts during the reproductive years.

 Endometriosis Resection Surgery